 The APS Statement on K-12 Physics Education was approved at the November 2013 Council meeting and can be found on the APS Statements website.

 A proposed APS Statement on Undergraduate Research was approved by POPA and the APS Executive Board.
-It is now posted on the APS website for review by membership, through Friday, January 31st, 2014.
-Visit the APS Statement on Undergraduate Research web page to read and submit your comments.
+It is now posted on the APS website for review by membership, through Friday, January 31, 2014.

 APS encourages the redistribution of the materials included in this newspaper provided that attribution to the source is noted and the materials are not truncated or changed.